giselew/toctoc_indexreloaded/toctoc_indexreloaded/Documentation/Configuration/Index.rst

 .. index::
 	single: Configuration; Overview

 This section talks about configuration.
-It can be done 1. in EM, if you need specific setup for certain pages then you need to install static TypoScript template and use constants or setup in TypoScript.
+It can be done in EM, valid for the entire site.
+For individual setups of specific pages then you need to install static TypoScript template and use constants or setup in TypoScript.

-Out side TYPO3 use file Resources/Public/RawCofiguration/configuration.php
+Outside TYPO3 use file Resources/Public/RawConfig/configuration.php

 By default default the extension is not active.
 Also CSS folding is not active.

-Check the options to find out how to give it a start :-) needed to change a value.
+Uncheck option **dontmod** to give it a start :-).

 .. toctree::
     :maxdepth: 2